 Terminating a Revocable Trust in One’s Lifetime

 When the trustor (creator of the trust) is also the trustee (the one who manages and controls the trust’s assets), they can terminate the trust at any time.
 They can do so on their own, though with the assistance of a trust administration lawyer in Sacramento, CA from our firm, the process can be fast and easy.

 - Assets that were transferred into the trust must be transferred back to the individual who created the trust (the trustor).
 They can also be transferred to other individuals if the trustor wishes.

 - The trustor formally and legally revokes the trust.
-Usually this involves a trust revocation document that you will need to fill out and sign with a notary public’s notarization.
-Yee Law Group and our Sacramento CA trust administration lawyer can provide the necessary documentation.
+Usually, this involves a trust revocation document that you will need to fill out and sign with a notary public’s notarization.
+Yee Law Group, P.C. and our Sacramento, CA trust administration lawyer can provide the necessary documentation.
 We also offer notary public services for your convenience.

 Terminating a Revocable Trust After the Passing of the Trustor

 After you pass away, the ability and responsibility of terminating the trust falls to your successor trustee.

 - The trustor must have the trust’s assets retitled into their name so that they have the legal authority to handle those assets.